What is a Lady Bird Deed?

 Alternatives to Lady Bird Deeds

-If the state in which one resides does not allow lady bird deeds, there are other ways in which one can protect his / her home for a loved one.
-For instance, there is the caregiver exemption, which provides a way for a Medicaid applicant’s home to be transferred to an adult child without a period of Medicaid ineligibility.
-Another option, which must be done well in advance of the need for long-term care Medicaid is a Medicaid asset protection trust.
-Again, if planning to utilize either of these options, it is highly recommended that one consult with a Medicaid planning professional.
+If the state in which one resides does not allow lady bird deeds, there are other ways for one to protect their home from Medicaid’s estate recovery program for a loved one.
+For instance, there is the child caregiver exemption, which provides a way for a Medicaid applicant’s home to be transferred to an adult caretaker child without a period of Medicaid ineligibility.
+There is also a sibling exemption, which allows the transfer of the home to a brother or sister without violating Medicaid’s look back rule.
+Another option exists, but it must be done well in advance of the need for long-term care Medicaid, as it violates Medicaid’s look back period.
+This option is a Medicaid asset protection trust (MAPT), a type of irrevocable (cannot be altered or cancelled) trust that protects one’s assets from Medicaid.
+If planning to utilize any of these options, it is highly recommended that one consult with a Medicaid planning professional.
 Find an experienced Medicaid planner here.